NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

    # This can also be summarized for all differentially methylated CpGs
    plotTargetAnnotation(myDiff25p.hyper.anot, main = "Differential Methylation Annotation")

-Similarly, it is possible to annotate the differentially methylated CpGs with CpG Island membership using ``readFeatureFlank``.
-Using this function you read from a BED file with feature info (here the location of the CpG Islands) and with the flank parameter you can define a region around these features (here the "shores" are defined as 2000 bases around the Islands).
+Similarly, it is possible to annotate the differentially methylated CpGs with CpG Island membership using ``readFeatureFlank`` and ``annotateWithFeatureflank``.
+Using these functions you read from a BED file with feature info (here the location of the CpG Islands) and with the flank parameter you can define a region around these features (here the "shores" are defined as 2000 bases around the Islands).

 .. code-block:: r